Paloma Gómez Borrero

 María Paloma Gómez Borrero (18 August 1934 – 24 March 2017) was a Spanish journalist and writer.
+In 1976, she became the second female television foreign correspondents from Spain, when appointed correspondent in Italy and the Vatican for Televisión Española (TVE).

+Gómez Borrero received the Iris Lifetime Achievement Award presented by the Spanish Television Academy in 2016.

 Biography

-Paloma Gómez Borrero was a descendant, by maternal line, of Juan Álvarez Mendizábal.
+Gómez Borrero was a descendant, by maternal line, of Juan Álvarez Mendizábal.
 Her maternal grandfather, General Borrero, had a prominent role with the Isabelino troops during the Carlist Wars.
 She began her studies at the Deutsche Schule Madrid, and during the summers she had the opportunity to visit France, the United Kingdom, and Germany, thanks to a scholarship program.
 She continued her studies at the Colegio del Sagrado Corazón on Madrid's Caballero de Gracia Street, graduated from the Official School of Journalism, and worked as a special correspondent for the weekly Sábado Gráfico in Germany, Austria, and the United Kingdom.
 She spoke five languages.